acm-ucr/developer-station/README.md

 ## Node.js

-ACM UCR Website Template runs on Node.js Version 20.10.0 and higher.
+The Developer's Station runs on Node.js Version 20.10.0 and higher.
 Please ensure you have Node.js installed via the [official website](https://nodejs.org/en).

 ## Next.js